WordPress Event Calendar Shortcodes By EventPrime

 - [em_sites] – This is the directory for all event sites & locations.
 Clicking on an event site from the directory will open the single event site page, where a user can see all current and upcoming events held at this event site.

-- [em_profile] – Use this shortcode on the page where you’d like your event attendees to login and manage their event bookings.
+- [em_profile] – Use the events calendar shortcode on the page where you’d like your event attendees to login and manage their event bookings.

 EventPrime automatically establishes a connection between these pages.
 So that when a user clicks on a performer or event site, he/she will be lead to its correct page.
 If in any case, you want to change these pages to pages where you have added the shortcode yourself, simply change the pages from EventPrime’s Global Settings → Default Pages.